News

 Bring bottles or a camelback.
 Just make sure you drink plenty

 of water.
-I talked with the medicos working there and
+I've talked with the medicos working there and

 they said that heatstroke/dehydration was the most common